Building Asian American Studies across the Community College Classroom

 New York, NY 10007

-Additional field visit locations include Richmond Hill, Queens; Sunset Park, Brooklyn; Fordham, Bronx; Jackson Heights, Queens.
+Additional field visit locations included Richmond Hill, Queens; Sunset Park, Brooklyn; Fordham, Bronx; Jackson Heights, Queens.